- I. Communication/Community Relations

 We will continue to ensure that the budget provides for the achievement of all students in the district while maintaining fiscal responsibility.

-- Ensure the budget adequately supports the district’s mission, vision and goals, such as the possibility of offering free full-day universal kindergarten.
+- Ensure the budget adequately supports the district’s mission, vision and goals, such as the goal to move to free full-day universal kindergarten.

 - Review monthly budget reports and take appropriate actions.

 - Continue to meet and collaborate with municipal and legislative leaders on fiscal matters.

-- Continue to work with municipal officials in support of town financial plans.
+- Continue to work with municipal officials in support of town financial plans and in concert with the town’s approved financial policies.

 - Continue to work with Massachusetts School Building Authority (MSBA) and the community to articulate the needs for the renovation of all schools in the district.